geobtaa/metadata/workflow.md

 The following actions are carried out by the Metadata Coordinator.

+1. Review the edited spreadsheet for errors or inconsistencies.

-1. Upload the spreadsheet to GEOMG
+2. Upload the spreadsheet to GEOMG
+- This is done via the batch imports function.
+Go to Admin Tools and select Imports.
+Click "New Import".

+3. Spot check records for errors and consistency

+4. Convert records from 'Draft' to 'Published'

-## 5. Publish to GitHub
+5. Publish to GitHub
 - Completed records are synced to the workflow GitHub online repository as needed.
 - Records that are deemed stable and complete can be shared with the [OpenGeoMetadata community](https://github.com/OpenGeoMetadata/big-ten).